sveltejs/svelte/site/content/tutorial/01-introduction/01-basics/text.md

 As you progress through the tutorial, you'll be presented with mini exercises designed to illustrate new features.
 Later chapters build on the knowledge gained in earlier ones, so it's recommended that you go from start to finish.
 If necessary, you can navigate via the dropdown above (click 'Introduction / Basics').

 Each tutorial chapter will have a 'Show me' button that you can click if you get stuck following the instructions.
-Try not to rely on it too much; you will learn faster by figuring out where to put each suggested code block and manually typing it in to the editor.
+Try not to rely on it too much; you will learn faster by figuring out where to put each suggested code block and manually typing it into the editor.

 ## Understanding components